Land reforms by country: Italy

 The decree, financed in part with the funds of Marshall Plan, launched by the United States in 1947, but also opposed by conservative members of the American administration probably was, according to some scholars, the most important reform of the aftermath of World War II.
+The 1950 land reform redistributed land from large landowners to landless farmers.
 The decree provided that the land had to be distributed to peasants through compulsory purchase, thus turning them into small entrepreneurs no longer subjected to large landowners.
-On one side, the reform had a positive outcome to the population, but, on the other side, it also considerably reduced Italian farms size, reducing the chances for bigger companies to grow.
-However, this drawback was attenuated and, in some cases, eliminated by implementing forms of cooperation.
-Agricultural cooperatives started to spread, and, since then, agriculture turned into an entrepreneurial business which could expand, plan its production and centralize the sale of products.
+According to a 2026 study, the land reform harmed economic growth and slowed industrialization in affected municipalities.
+A 2022 study found that the land reform "fueled comparative underdevelopment and precarity locally over the long term.
+Several related mechanisms delayed development in land reform zones: a slower transition out of agriculture, lower labor mobility, and an aging demographic."

 After the land reform of 1950, large estates (latifondi) in some regions of Italy by law cannot be bigger than 300 ha.
 Before the 1950, large estates were widespread, especially in Southern Italy.
 Nowadays large estate aren't present anymore on Italy's territory.
 For example, in Sicily before the 1950, estates larger than 500 ha later averaged at about 230 ha.
 Moreover, 20.6 percent of the island's land was owned by only 282 big landowners.
 In the region Abruzzo, large estates were also widespread.
 The most notable case is perhaps the estate of the Torlonia family, which owned large estates near Piana del Fucino; its size was more than 14,000 ha, and it was redistributed to 5,000 Italian families of landless farmers.

-A 2022 study found that the post-WWII land reform "fueled comparative underdevelopment and precarity locally over the long term.
-Several related mechanisms delayed development in land reform zones: a slower transition out of agriculture, lower labor mobility, and an aging demographic."